benceg/thispage/README.md

 ## The tiny, flexible, chainable switchboard library for server-rendered pages.

-Dependency-free and built with ES2015.
+Tiny (~0.5KB minified & gzipped), dependency-free and built with ES2015.
 Made for browser use only.

 ---